Street Dance Girls Fighter: Part 1 : Dance Challenge Mission

 Each crew will create a performance and recorded their Key moves on TikTok as a Dance Challenge, the more people do the Challenge, the more Score they earned.

 Part 2 : Performance Song Mission

-Two crew will team up with an artist and create a performance for their song.
+Two crews will team up with an artist and create a performance for their song.

 Part 3 : One Team Performance Mission

 Each crew will create a performance that shows their true self and teamwork skill as one team.